Mason Mount (No. 19) Right winger, England

 Timo Werner (No. 11) Left winger, Germany

-Who would you name in the starting XI?
-Let us know in the comments or on Twitter!
+Who do you think goes into the line up?
+Let us know in the comments and on Twitter!